In this series of step-by-step tutorials, we show you how to troubleshoot and fix common WordPress errors.

-If the 404 Not Found error is being caused by incorrect permalink settings, see this tutorial on how to fix the problem:
+If the 404 error is being caused by incorrect permalink settings, see this tutorial on how to fix the problem:

 Fix Link Redirection Issues

-If the 404 error is caused by a web page URL not being updated after being edited or moved to a different location, see the tutorials below to learn how to fix the problem:
+If the 404 error is caused by a web page URL not being updated after being edited or moved to a different location, see these tutorials on how to fix the error:

 Recreate Missing .htaccess File

 If the .htaccess file has been deleted or is missing from your server, you can easily recreate it without touching any code or even without accessing your server.

 Just log into your WordPress site, then go to Settings > Permalinks and click on the ‘Save Changes’ button …